-- 1.8.
-The Council has recently reviewed its arrangements resulting in Cabinet agreeing in January 2016 to a revised Risk Management (including Partnership Working) Strategy.
-The approach set out in that document is that a range of strategic partnerships will continue to be reported on and monitored as part of the Council's quarterly report in respect of Risk.
-These will be complementary to the existing reports prepared by the Partnerships Team in respect of the partnerships it coordinates.
-The Partnerships Team provides to Cabinet update and progress monitoring reports as appropriate.
-While the Partnerships Team co-ordinate the Council's work with a range of external organisations it should be noted that many of these have been assessed as being of relatively limited risk, with officers adopting a proportionate and 'light touch' approach in developing appropriate working relationships which fully recognises and respects the independence of partner organisations. - 1.9 While there will invariably be an overlap between the two reports this report will set out what might be termed as the Council's key partnerships.
+- 1.7.
+Under the Council's Risk Management (including Partnership Working) Strategy a range of strategic partnerships are reported on and monitored as part of the Council's quarterly report in respect of Risk.
+These will be complementary to the existing reports prepared by the Partnerships Team in respect of the partnerships they co-ordinate.
+The Partnership Team provides to Cabinet update and progress monitoring reports as appropriate.
+While the Partnerships Team co-ordinate the Council's work with a range of external organisations it should be noted that many of these have been assessed as being of relatively limited risk, with officers adopting a proportionate and 'light touch' approach in developing appropriate working relationships which fully recognises and respects the independence of partner organisations. - 1.8.
+While there will invariably be an overlap between the two reports this report will set out what might be termed as the Council's key partnerships.
 These are as follows: - The relationship with the North Midlands authorities (Derbyshire and Nottinghamshire) and Sheffield City Region in progressing the economic development and devolution agenda.
 Over recent months the Council has increasingly been working in partnership with Derbyshire County Council in order to progress its key regeneration opportunities on sites such as Mill Lane and Coalite.
-Many of these partnerships depend to a significant extent on European Funding and this may well result in a reluctance to progress key schemes. - Rykneld Homes the Council's Arms Length Management Housing provider. - The Strategic Alliance with Bolsover District Council which is central to the transformation agenda of delivering services at lower costs whilst enhancing service resilience.

-- Shared Services arrangements with Chesterfield, Derbyshire Dales, North East Derbyshire and the Chesterfield Royal Hospital which help secure cost effective arrangements in a number of specialist service areas. - Arrangements with Derbyshire County Council amongst others to secure aligned services across the public sector in areas such as health and economic development. - The Community Safety Team and associated statutory partners including the Police.
+Many of these partnerships depend to a significant extent on European Funding which may be increasingly uncertain as Brexit proceeds. - Rykneld Homes the Council's Arms Length Management Housing provider. - The Strategic Alliance with Bolsover District Council which is central to the transformation agenda of delivering services at lower costs whilst enhancing service resilience. - Shared Services arrangements with Chesterfield, Derbyshire Dales, and the Chesterfield Royal Hospital which help secure cost effective arrangements in a number of specialist service areas. - Arrangements with Derbyshire County Council amongst others to secure aligned services across the public sector in areas such as health and economic development. - The Community Safety Team and associated statutory partners including the Police.